blaze021/blaze021/README.md

 Hi there!
 I'm TarunBlaze, a random 21 y/o pleb on the internet.

-Speaks Hindi natively and English as a preffered language, currently learning Japanese.
+Speaks Hindi natively and English as a preferred language, currently learning Japanese.

 Loves to learn anything new.
 Feel free to reach me out ;)
 </div>